raqueladaia/AxoDen/README.md

 ## Installation

+> [!Note]
-This section applies only to people who want to use AxoDen in their python code, or want to run AxoDen from code.
+> This section applies only to people who want to use AxoDen in their python code, or want to run AxoDen from code.

 There are two ways to install axoden: Through pip (recommended) or by cloning the repo from github.

 ### Pip Install